sylash005/649/readme.md

 * Amount in stock
 * Store location (all the location information in one string)

-In addition, the report must be sorted in **numerical** ascending order by the stock price.
+In addition, the report must be sorted in **numerical** ascending order by the stock price (ignore the currency symbol if different items use different currencies).

 You will also submit the code you have written to solve this problem.
 Your code **must** use functions and every function **must** include a suitable docstring that describes